Izoee/NexnetPlus/README.md

 - **LEFT CLICK** (Anywhere but the Menu) - Closes the Menu and resets its position

 #### Bugs :
-- There is an issue where the menu can get stuck in the bottom left corner.
-You can click anywhere on the screen to close the menu and reset the position to fix the issue.
 - If you open the Nexnet+ Menu without opening an in-game menu, your mouse will not be visible.
 You can click anywhere besides the menu window to close the menu and reset its position to fix the problem.

 #### Credits :
   - Izodope
   - [DevGrab (GitHub)](https://github.com/dvGrab)